MirandaLupion/Visualizing-Crime-in-Russias-Regions/README.md

 ### Shiny

-Please note that this app cannot be deployed on my Shiny account; the repeatred rendering of the map using a detailed shapefile is taxing, and my free Shiny account runs out of memory.
+Please note that this app cannot be deployed on my Shiny account; the repeated rendering of the map using a detailed shapefile is taxing, and my free Shiny account runs out of memory.
 I offered to purchase more memory to deploy the app, but the Preceptor said that was not necessary, as long as it displayed in the RStudio HTML viewer.

 ### Data Sources